jacklul/scripts/README.md

 # jacklul/scripts

-A collections of various scripts I've been using.
+A collections of various scripts that I've been using on my PC, Raspberry Pi's or routers.

-I run most of these on Raspberry Pi(s).